TinaGuo918/Web-Scraping/README.md

 # Web Crawler

-## Here is an example of how to extracte the data from indeed.
+### An example of how to extracte the data from Indeed.